zhanchen/sccompPy/README.md

-# A Python package for sccomp - Tests differences in cell type proportions and variability from single-cell data
+# `sccompPy`(Beta) - A Python package for sccomp
+## - Tests differences in cell type proportions and variability from single-cell data

 Cellular omics such as single-cell genomics, proteomics, and microbiomics allow the characterization of tissue and microbial community composition, which can be compared between conditions to identify biological drivers.
 This strategy has been critical to unveiling markers of disease progression in conditions such as cancer and pathogen infections.

 For cellular omic data, no method for differential variability analysis exists, and methods for differential composition analysis only take a few fundamental data properties into account.
 Here we introduce sccomp, a generalised method for differential composition and variability analyses capable of jointly modelling data count distribution, compositionality, group-specific variability, and proportion mean-variability association, while being robust to outliers.